checkstyle/contribution/checkstyle-tester/README.md

 **shortFilePaths** (s) - whether to save report file paths as a shorter version to prevent long paths.
 This option is useful for Windows users where they are restricted to maximum directory depth (optional, default is false).

+## Outputs

-When the script finishes its work the following directory structure will be created in the root of cehckstyle-tester directory:
+When the script finishes its work the following directory structure will be created in the root of checkstyle-tester directory:

 */repositories* - directory with downloaded projects sources which are specified in projects-to-test-on.properties;